 Heidegger is notorious for the obscurity of his prose and for his actions and inactions on behalf of the National Socialists during the 1930s, and he is unquestionably the leading twentieth-century philosopher for the postmodernists.
-Derrida and Foucault identify themselves as followers of Heidegger.
-Rorty cites Heidegger as one of the three major influences on his thinking, the other two being Dewey and Wittgenstein.

-Heidegger absorbed and modified the tradition of German philosophy.
-Like Kant, Heidegger believed reason to be a superficial phenomenon, and he adopted the Kantian view of words and concepts as obstacles to our coming to know reality, or Being.
+Derrida and Foucault identify themselves as followers of Heidegger.1 Rorty cites Heidegger as one of the three major influences on his thinking, the other two being Dewey and Wittgenstein.2 ficial phenomenon, and he adopted the Kantian view of words and concepts as obstacles to our coming to know reality, or Being.
 However, like Hegel, Heidegger believed that we can get closer to Being than Kant allowed, though not by adopting Hegel's abstracted third-person pretense of Reason.
 Setting aside both reason and Reason, Heidegger agreed with Kierkegaard and Schopenhauer that by exploring his feelings-especially his dark and anguished feelings of dread and guilt-he could approach Being.
 And like all good German philosophers, Heidegger agreed that when we get to the core of Being we will find conflict and contradiction at the heart of things.